-A comprehensive research university offers a wide range of programs at the undergraduate, graduate, and professional levels, but does not usually offer programs below the baccalaureate level.
+A comprehensive research university generally offers a wide range of programs at the undergraduate, graduate, and professional levels, but does not usually offer programs below the baccalaureate level.
 Research is generally directed to the solution of societal problems and the advancement of knowledge.
 Public service is far-reaching and varietal in nature.
 Typically, selective admissions and higher tuition characterize the comprehensive research university.

-Specialized units typically offer academic and community education programs, conduct research, and provide services in a particular field such as agriculture, law or health sciences.
-Like the comprehensive research university, specialized units are typically characterized by selective admissions and higher tuition.
+Specialized units typically offer academic and community education programs, conduct research, provide services in a particular field such as agriculture, law or health sciences, and are characterized by small or no enrollment.
+Like the comprehensive research university, specialized units are typically distinguished by selective admissions and higher tuition.

 Statewide universities offer a wide range of programs at the undergraduate and masters levels, with selective offerings at the doctoral level.
-Research is selective in nature, focusing in those areas of graduate expertise.
+Research is selective in nature, focusing on those areas of graduate expertise.
 Typically, moderately selective admissions and higher tuition characterize the statewide university.

 Regional universities offer a wide range of programs at the undergraduate and selected graduate offerings, primarily below the doctoral level.
-Research is typically related to the institution's instructional mission and is directed to the support of that mission.
+Research is limited and typically related to the institution's instructional mission.
 Public service activities generally emphasize services to the citizens, government agencies, business, and industry located in the region served by the institution.
-Regional universities generally use a traditional admission process and are less selective than statewide and comprehensive research universities.
+Regional universities generally are less selective than statewide and comprehensive research universities.

-Two-year community and technical colleges are characterized by open admissions, low tuition, and a wide variety of technical associate degree, certificate and diploma programs.
+Community and technical colleges typically are characterized by open admissions, lower tuition, and a wide variety of technical associate degree, certificate and diploma programs focusing on workforce training.
 Liberal arts and science associate degree programs are offered for students planning to transfer to four-year institutions.
-Research activity is limited in the two-year college, and public service activities are geographically restricted to the immediate area of the institution.
+Research activity is limited in the community and technical colleges.